 - Modifier XU: Unusual non-overlapping service

-The X modifiers apply to Medicare Part B. Some commercial insurance companies have indicated in their online reimbursement manuals they will process the X[ESPU] modifiers, as well, such as Horizon Blue Cross Blue Shield of New Jersey.
+The X modifiers apply to Medicare Part B. Some commercial insurance companies have indicated in their online reimbursement manuals that they will process the X[ESPU] modifiers, such as Horizon Blue Cross Blue Shield of New Jersey.

 CMS does not require providers to use modifiers X[ESPU] instead of modifier 59, and they continue to accept modifier 59 for now.

 However, if your practice ignores the modifiers that carry more specific information and uses modifier 59 instead, do not be surprised if your Part B carrier audits your modifier 59 usage to ensure it’s not being over-utilized to unbundle CPT codes.